gradle-nexus/publish-plugin/README.md

 - create `close${repository.name.capitalize()}StagingRepository` and `release${repository.name.capitalize()}StagingRepository` tasks that must run after the all publishing tasks
   - to simplify the common use case also a `closeAndRelease${repository.name.capitalize()}StagingRepository` task is created which depends on all the `close*` and `release*` tasks for a given repository

+---

+## Historical background

+In 2015, [Marcin Zajączkowski](https://blog.solidsoft.pl/) created [gradle-nexus-staging-plugin](https://github.com/Codearte/gradle-nexus-staging-plugin/) which was providing an ability to close and release staging repositories in Nexus repository manager.
+It opened an oportunity to manage releasing Gradle projects to Maven Central completely from code.
+Over the years, it has been adopted by various projects across the globe, however there was a small problem.
+Due to technical limitations in the publishing process in Gradle, it was required to use heuristics to track implicitly created staging repositories, what often failed for multiple repositories in a given state.
+The situation became even worse when Travis changed its network architecture in late 2019 and the majority of releases started to fail.
+Here, [Marc Philipp](https://github.com/marcphilipp/) entered the stage who created [Nexus Publish Plugin](https://github.com/marcphilipp/nexus-publish-plugin) which was enriching the publishing mechanism in Gradle to explicitly create staging repositories and publish (upload) artifacts directly to it.
+Those two plugins nicely worked together, providing a reliable way to handle publishing arfifacts to Maven Central (and to other Nexus instances in general).
+However, the need of using two plugins was very often confusing for the users.
+As a result, an idea to create one plugin mixing the aforementioned capabilities emerged.
+It materialized in 2020/2021 as Gradle Nexus Publish Plugin, an effect of combined work of Marc and Marcin, supported by a pack of [contributors](https://github.com/gradle-nexus/publish-plugin/graphs/contributors).